Muddy Best Schools Guide: Dulwich Prep Cranbrook

 There’s a big After School clubs Activity List – to give you an idea of what’s on offer this term, click here.
 Put it this way, I don’t think anyone’s going to get bored.

-One of the most recent and most popular clubs that’s been introduced is Triathlon Club, which culminates at the end of the Summer Term when Dulwich hosts the National Prep Schools’ Triathlon (over 200 competitors from across the country join in to compete across the three disciplines).
+One of the most popular clubs that’s been introduced is Triathlon Club, which culminates at the end of the Summer Term when Dulwich hosts the National Prep Schools’ Triathlon (over 200 competitors from across the country join in to compete across the three disciplines).
 I’m exhausted just thinking about it, but the kids love it.

 The great outdoors is a big thing at Dulwich and the woodland area of the school, as well as the on site nature reserve, are regular fixtures in school life.
 There’s an Outdoors Club on a Friday and even a newly appointed Outdoor Education Co-Ordinator, (Head of Y8) Mr Thompson.
 You can try just about everything from orienteering, shelter building, knot tying (see above) and scavenger hunting.
 One popular date in the school calendar comes once the children have settled into Year 5 and Upper School, they get to spend a night camping in the school grounds and trying out many of the above activities.
 By Y8 the students go to Wales for three nights and climb Mount Snowden.